-The PEAR Institute: Partnerships in Education and Resilience creates and fosters evidence-based innovations in socio-emotional learning (SEL) and Science, Technology, Engineering and Math (STEM) so that increasingly "young people can learn, dream, and thrive."
-PEAR is located at McLean Hospital in Belmont, MA and is affiliated with Harvard Medical School.
-Over the last 15 years, The PEAR Institute has evolved into a recognized translational center that adapts research findings into practices for schools and afterschool programs.
+Partnerships in Education and Resilience (PEAR) creates and fosters evidence-based innovations in social-emotional learning (SEL) and Science, Technology, Engineering and Math (STEM) so that increasingly "young people can learn, dream, and thrive."
+PEAR was founded in 1999 by Dr. Gil Noam while he was a professor at Harvard Graduate School of Education (HGSE) and Harvard Medical School's psychiatric teaching hospital, McLean Hospital where it was called the Program in Afterschool, Education, and Research (PAER).
+In 2007, PEAR moved from its primary location at HGSE to McLean Hospital and became PEAR.
+In the fall of 2020, PEAR spun off from McLean Hospital and became a Benefit Corporation.
+Over the last 20 years, PEAR has evolved into a recognized translational center that adapts research findings into practices for schools and afterschool programs.
 PEAR is delighted to work with you to help ensure that children have positive, high-quality experiences when they participate in OST and school-based STEM activities.